isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 **1. Pectoral girdle.**
 This consist of two main bones, that is, the scapula and the collarbone also called clavicle.
 The clavicle is s-shaped [bone](https://pestpolicy.com/do-spiders-have-bones/), which articulates with the sternum at the front chest of the lizard.
 The clavicle also joins the scapula at the end of lizards shoulder.

 Its main function is to support the scapula.
-Lizards have two collarbones  each jointed at the sternum and scapula.�Scapula is a bone that articulates with humerus and aid in the shoulder movement of lizard.
+Lizards have two collarbones  each jointed at the sternum and scapula.Scapula is a bone that articulates with humerus and aid in the shoulder movement of lizard.

 Scapula has a wide v-shaped surface area that offers an option for attachment of the neck and back muscles that coordinates the movement of joints.
 Lizards have two scapula  one for each front leg/limb.
 **2. Front Legs.**